ct-clmsn/nim-sos/README.md

 # What is a *Symmetric Sequence*?

 Nim provides an array type called a 'sequence'. `nim-sos` provides a symmetric version of this data type.
-When instaniated, a symmetric sequence is created on each processing element (PE) running in SPMD.
+When instantiated, a symmetric sequence is created on each processing element (PE) running in SPMD.
 A processing element is a program process running on a computer or set of computers in a distributed fashion.
 Note SPMD can run in a distributed (cluster) or a single machine setting.
 Symmetric sequences are novel in that they are globally addressable.
 Users can 'get' from and 'put' into a remote